 Badge

-Use this component to highlight the status, category, or numeric value of an item.
+Allow users to quickly identify the status, category, or numeric value of an item through a visual highlight

 #Examples